independenc3/passion4coding/readme.md

 **Your task is to build a simple RESTful API with Ruby / Ruby on Rails that will be consumed by external frontend applications.**

-## Challenges you will face
+### Challenges you will face
-- Building a tree from the lists, state management, building reusable components, building modules that consists of modules, making it visually appealing
+- Ensuring that API can be scaled and is well-tested, abstracting business logic in reusable concerns or services

 ## Questions
 - How does your solution perform?